daronphang/programming-resources/architectures/distributed-systems/fault-tolerance/fault-tolerance.md

 A wide range of problems can occur in distributed systems, including:

+- Single point of failure
-- Packets sent over the network may be lost or arbitrarily delayed
+- Packets sent over the unreliable network may be lost or arbitrarily delayed
 - Node's clock may be significantly out of sync with other nodes (despite best efforts to set up NTP)
 - Process may pause for a substantial amount of time at any point in its execution (stop-the-world garbage collector), be declared dead by other nodes, and then come back to life again without realizing it was paused
 - Program crashing due to programming error
+- Slow processes due to memory leaks or unavailable resources (threads)
+- Cascading failures
+- Unexpected load

 ## Fault tolerance

+Fault tolerance is the ability of a software system to maintain its functionality and performance **in the presence of faults**.
+Faults are any deviations from the expected or desired behavior of the system, such as errors, exceptions, or anomalies.
+A fault-tolerant system can detect, isolate, and correct faults, or at least tolerate them without compromising the system's integrity or availability.

 Being fault tolerant is strongly related to what are called **dependable systems**.
 Dependability is a term that covers a number of useful requirements for distributed systems: